 Lifting sunken concrete with foam will be less expensive than replacing your concrete.
-On average, it will cost 40% less to repair concrete with foam lifting than having to replace sunken concrete.
-When comparing foam lifting to traditional mud jacking costs a homeowner may find similar quotes.
+On average, it will cost 40% less to repair concrete with foam lifting than to replace sunken concrete.
+When comparing foam lifting to traditional mud jacking costs, a homeowner may find similar quotes.
 However, a striking advantage foam has over traditional mud jacking is that the foam is impervious to water, weather and compacting soil.
 It takes approximately 30 minutes for the polyurethane foam to cure and stay in place.
 Due to the nature of the mud jacking material- cement, water, and dirt- compaction due to a dry climate and lack of rain may cause the soil to sink once again.
 Thus the repaired concrete will need to be lifted and repaired again.

 How do I know if my concrete can be lifted or replaced?

 The only way to know if your concrete can be lifted or is beyond repair is to have the sunken concrete evaluated by a professional.
-(You can also read more about the signs of a sinking basement, pool deck, or steps) Call Concrete Raising Systems.
-They have been in the foam lifting business since 2013.
+(You can also read more about the signs of a sinking basement, pool deck, or steps) Call Ken at Concrete Raising Systems.
+Ken and Jason have been in the foam lifting business since 2013.
 The Concrete Raising Systems owners come from the home building profession and can also assess if there is an underlying problem that may need to be addressed before the concrete is repaired.
 Ken and Jason’s customers have found them to be honest and ethical.
 You will too.

 This article was originally published in April 2016 and has been updated.